any-docs/css/content/reference/properties/text-box-trim/index.md

 The `text-box-trim` property allows you to trim the over and under edge of the text's block container, making it easier to control text spacing in the block direction.

-The actual amount of space trimmed is specified using the {{cssxref("text-box-edge")}} property.
+The actual amount of space trimmed is specified using the `text-box-edge` property.
 For example, you can choose to trim the over edge in line with a font's capital letters or lower-case letters, and the under edge flush with the font's baseline.

 ## Formal definition